youngtony329/U3-Decision-Structures/L1-If Statements/Notes.md

 }
 ```

 Keep in mind that if-statements will execute linearly if their boolean-expressions are true.
+Let's explore this [**Sandbox**][sandbox] :

 Let's look at a Grading program in the [**Grades**][grades]